FAQ

 Q: How long does the appointments take?

-If you are providing a blood sample, fasting is not required, however if you are scheduling your blood sample with other labs please follow whatever guidelines they provide for those tests.
+If you are providing a blood sample, fasting is not required, but please do not schedule your visit within 30 days of receiving a blood transfusion or blood products.
+In addition, if you are scheduling your blood sample with other labs please follow whatever guidelines they provide for those tests.

-If you are providing a saliva sample you cannot eat, drink (even water), chew gum or use tobacco products for 30 minutes prior.
+If you are providing a saliva sample you cannot eat, drink (even water), chew gum or use tobacco products for 30 minutes prior to providing your sample.

 A: If you are providing a blood sample, the draw is just like a normal lab draw.